sung-max/sung-max.github.io/_posts/2017-12-31-Learning-QFT.markdown

 In particular, you do not need to know the following (though it would certainly help):
+* Electromagnetism

-* A full undergraduate course on E & M
+    You don't need a full standard undergraduate course on E/M.
     For myself I just skimmed parts of David Tong's lecture notes to fill in on the gaps.

 * Classical Field Theory